center-for-threat-informed-defense/attack-flow/docs/ceo_scenario.md

 ## Identifying ATT&CK Techniques

-We can assemble a list of ATT&CK techniques based on public reporting.
-First, the attackers abused a Kubernetes (k8s) administrator console that was open to the internet and was not password-protected (T1133–External Remote Services).
+We first assemble a list of ATT&CK techniques based on public reporting.
+The attackers abused a Kubernetes (k8s) administrator console that was open to the internet and was not password-protected (T1133–External Remote Services).
 With access to the k8s cluster, the attackers mounted a cryptojacking campaign by deploying a new container (T1610–Deploy Container) and then running cryptomining software in those new containers (T1496–Resource Hijacking).

-In addition, analysts from RedLock noted that the k8s administrator console contains AWS access tokens for an S3 storage bucket containing "sensitive telemetry data".
+In addition, analysts from RedLock noted that the k8s administrator console contains Azure access tokens for an S3 storage bucket containing "sensitive telemetry data".
 There is no public evidence that this data was accessed, or even that this threat actor was interested in collecting such data, but we should still consider the data breach scenario when reasoning about attacks on Horoscope.com.

-The data breach scenario would play out like this: attackers use the discovered AWS credentials (T1552.001–Unsecured Credentials: Credentials in Files) to access those accounts (T1078.004–Valid Accounts: Cloud Accounts), then access data in the S3 bucket (T1530–Data from Cloud Storage Object).
+The data breach scenario would play out like this: attackers use the discovered Azure credentials (T1552.001–Unsecured Credentials: Credentials in Files) to access those accounts (T1078.004–Valid Accounts: Cloud Accounts), then access data in the S3 bucket (T1530–Data from Cloud Storage Object).